DexterInd/GoPiGo3/Projects/PIDLineFollower/README.md

 #### The Black Line Follower

-For the black line follower, the following parameters work best for the GoPiGo3:
+For the line follower (black board), the following parameters work best for the GoPiGo3:

 1. Base Speed = 300
 1. Loop Frequency = 100